-We always want to give the safest, quickest and most child-friendly blood drawing services in our outpatient lab.
+We always want to give the safest, quickest, and most child-friendly blood drawing services in our outpatient lab.
 Every child who needs blood drawn should go to the lab.
-A lab technician (tech) takes a look at both arms to feel and find a vein to poke.
+A phlebotomist looks at both arms to feel and find a vein to poke.
 They are highly trained in drawing blood in children.

-The tech will look first then feel.
+The phlebotomist will look first then feel.
 A stretchy band is placed at the top of the arm to make the veins easy to feel.
 It feels like a tight squeeze and may pinch your arm skin a little bit.
-If the tech can feel a vein, the skin is cleaned with an alcohol wipe and then a needle is poked in the skin (into the vein).
+If the phlebotomist can feel a vein, the skin is cleaned with an alcohol wipe and then a needle is poked in the skin (into the vein).
 The feeling is like a “pinch” when the needle first breaks the skin.
 Buzzy Bee or numbing cream can help make that feeling much less.
 Once there is blood in the tubing, the tech starts to fill a syringe or different tubes.
 Filling the tubes usually takes less than a minute.
-The tech only takes a small sample of blood.
+The phlebotomist only takes a small sample of blood.
 Deep breathing, relaxing, and counting can help while waiting.
-When most of the tubes are filled, they will loosen the blue rubber band.
-After the needle is removed a small piece of gauze is held to the arm and a band-aid is placed.
+When the tubes are filled, the phlebotomist will loosen the orange rubber band.
+After the needle is removed, a small piece of gauze is held to the arm and a band-aid is placed.

 Veins are tubes that move blood inside the body.
 Sometimes they roll away from the needle.
 The vein can also fall down on itself when it is poked.
-It will go back to normal once the needle is moved.
-Sometimes, veins move under the skin, the tech may move the needle to try and get into the vein.
+It will go back to normal once the needle is removed.
+Sometimes, veins move under the skin, the phlebotomist may move the needle a little to try and get into the vein.
 These small movements are not extra pokes and should not cause extra pain.

 Will it always be hard to get blood from my veins?

 Growing bigger can make veins move closer to the surface and easier to feel.
 Drinking a lot of healthy fluids can also make veins easier to feel.
 Most people have their blood drawn with one poke as they get older.
-It is a good idea for children to have a lab tech look at both arms at every blood draw.
+It is a good idea for children to have the phlebotomist look at both arms at every blood draw.
 They rarely poke a person if a vein can’t be felt.
 Ask as many questions as you need to during any blood draw.